serre-lab/Horama/README.md

 ```

 When optimizing, it's crucial to fine-tune the hyperparameters.
 Parameters like the decay spectrum in the Fourier method significantly impact the visual output, controlling the energy distribution across frequencies.
 Additionally, adjust the values_range to match your model's preprocessing requirements, and ensure model_input_size matches the expected input size of your model.
-Typically, setting the noise parameter to about 10% of the input range yields satisfactory results.

 # Citation